 Freedom characterizes working situations and interpersonal relationships.
 More than simply a state of being, it is also a task and a challenge.
 Freedom means accepting the uncertainty of one's own existence and to voluntarily commit oneself.

 Where freedom from patronizing through 'Googlement and Government' and in the context of the emerging digital age must be supported, it can be uncomfortable, because this assertion of freedom means to resist the convenience of digital comfort and to force oneself into the freedom of a self-determined life.

-Freedom is mirrored, broken, varied and questioned in many ways in the context of the Movimentos Festival program.
-In a theater production, Manfred Zapatka presents the traitor Judas, whose actions brought about the crucifixion of Christ and thus the liberating redemption of man from sin.
-Together with the German Film Orchestra Babelsberg, Klaus Maria Brandauer reminisces about the epochal ventures into freedom initiated by Luther's theses 500 years ago until the Russian Revolution 100 years ago, and many more.
-Freedom is deeply inscribed in the work of choreographer Angelin Preljocaj, whose family fled from the Albanian dictatorship.
-Israel Galván takes the liberty to throw the narrow canon of flamenco rules overboard.
+Freedom was mirrored, broken, varied and questioned in many ways in the context of the Movimentos Festival program.
+In a theater production, Manfred Zapatka presented the traitor Judas, whose actions brought about the crucifixion of Christ and thus the liberating redemption of man from sin.
+Together with the German Film Orchestra Babelsberg, Klaus Maria Brandauer reminisced about the epochal ventures into freedom initiated by Luther's theses 500 years ago until the Russian Revolution 100 years ago, and many more.
+Freedom was deeply inscribed in the work of choreographer Angelin Preljocaj, whose family fled from the Albanian dictatorship.
+Israel Galván took the liberty to throw the narrow canon of flamenco rules overboard.